 3. Once you have selected a highway name you can then select an exit.
-Press ↓ to switch to the Exit List, then press ↓ or ↑ until you highlight the exit, then press ENT.
+Press \downarrow to switch to the Exit List, then press \downarrow or \uparrow until you highlight the exit, then press ENT.

-Find Exit menu, with an exit selected in the Exit List.
+Find Exit menu with an exit selected in the Exit List.

 4. In the Exit Information screen you have two choices.
 A. Press ENT to navigate or "go to" the exit.
-B. Press → | ENT to find the exit on the map.
+B. Press →|ENT to find the exit on the map.

-"Go To Exit" option, left, "Find On Map" option, right.
+Go To Exit highlighted (left).
+Find On Map selected (right).

 You can also look up some additional information on the Exit Services located near this exit.
-Press ↓ to SERVICES | press ↓ or ↑ to select Service Name | ENT.
+Press ↓ to SERVICES | press ↓↑ to select Service Name | ENT.

-Exit Information screen, left; general location and amenities information, at right.
+Exit Information screen (left).
+General location and amenities information (right).